228-Aerofoil/rive-solid-canvas/Readme.md

 [![npm version](https://img.shields.io/npm/v/@aerofoil/rive-solid-canvas)](https://www.npmjs.com/package/@aerofoil/rive-solid-canvas)
 [![Known Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/228-Aerofoil/rive-solid-canvas)](https://snyk.io/test/github/228-Aerofoil/rive-solid-canvas)

 This is an unofficial wrapper of the Rive Canvas Runtime for SolidJS.
-Syntactically it is designed to be similar ot the official Rive Runtime for React; that being said it is not a 1 to 1 match.
+Syntactically it is designed to be similar to the official Rive Runtime for React; that being said it is not a 1 to 1 match.
 See the [comparison](#comparison) section for more details.

 1. [Getting Started](#getting-started)
 2. [Advanced Usage](#advanced-usage)